Know Your Customer (KYC) - Meaning, Requirement, Procedure & KYC Status Check

-- Then you will have to sign and submit a filled copy of the form to the authorised person with whom you wish to invest in mutual funds
+- Then, you will have to sign and submit a filled copy of the form to the authorized person with whom you wish to invest in mutual funds

-- Photocopies of the ID proof, address proof and your passport size photograph should be attached with the form and submitted.
+- Photocopies of the ID proof, address proof, and your passport-size photograph should be attached to the form and submitted.

 - Visit the official website of KRA and create your account